Building an Audio Player with Stimulus

 Now it's time to hook everything up using Stimulus to make the audio player actually work.

-But first, let's dive a bit into web audio and how it works:
+But first, let's dive a bit into using web audio and how it works:

 Understanding Web Audio

-As of today, there are mainly two ways to work with audio in the browser: the Web Audio API and HTML 5 Audio.
+As of today, there are mainly two ways to work with audio in the browser: the Web Audio API and HTML 5 Audio with the <audio> tag or the Audio class.

 The former is more powerful, includes many more features, and let's us manipulate the audio more granularly.